-418265 (2008 EA32) is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+418265 (2008 EA32) is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2008 EA32 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2008 EA32 has 10 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|

 |Jan.
 2, 2055||26,876,439||14.381|

 |Jan.
 2, 2084||26,874,566||14.378|